fati-ma/nd00333-capstone/starter_file/README.md

 # Heart Failure Prediction

 In this projects I used the *Heart Failure Prediction* dataset form Kaggle.
-I used Azure Machine Learning Service and Jupyter Notebook to train models using AutoML and HyperDrive and then by comparing the models performane I deployed the best among them as a HTTP REST endpoint and then tested it by sending a POST request.
+I used Azure Machine Learning Service and Jupyter Notebook to train models using AutoML and HyperDrive and then by comparing the models performane I deployed the best among them as a HTTP REST endpoint and then tested it by sending a http request.

 ## Dataset